• Skip to main content

 Pot roast topped with pepperoncini peppers cooking in slow cooker with glass lid.

-After 4 hours on high (or 6 hours on low), the natural juices will have been released from the roast.
+After 4 hours on high or 6 hours on low, the natural juices will have been released from the roast.
 Slide the onions into the broth, top the roast with the pepperoncinis, and pour in the brine.
-Cover again and continue cooking for 2 more hours on high (or 3 hours on low).
+Cover again and continue cooking for 2 more hours on high or 3 more hours on low.

 Pot roast in slow cooker with peppers and onions being pulled apart with two forks.

-Using two forks, pull apart the roast, creating bite-sized shreds.
+Use two forks to pull apart the roast into bite-sized shreds.

 Mississippi pot roast served over rice with sweet potatoes on a white plate.